Secrets of Successful Swing Trading

 As The Wall Street Journal‘s Gregory Zuckerman, author of a book on Renaissance Technologies, put it, “Too often we get caught up in stories when it comes to stocks… By deferring to models and the scientific method, you don’t fall for things like behavioral biases.”

-In short, a quantitative approach solves the problem of cognitive biases that typically cloud an investor’s judgment.
+In short, quantitative trading solves the problem of cognitive biases that typically cloud an investor’s judgment.

 The Secrets of Successful Swing Trading

-Yet the principle behind swing trading is surprisingly simple.
+Yet the secret behind this approach is surprisingly simple.

-Like the ebb and flow of water washing up against an ocean shore, stocks move in waves.
+Like the ebb and flow of water washing against an ocean shore, stocks move in waves.

 In the past, human traders like Paul Tudor Jones II relied on their finely honed instincts to trade these movements.